 I’m C. Thi Nguyen.
 I’m Associate Professor in the department of Philosophy and Humanities at Utah Valley University.

 I’m interested in the ways in which our rationality and agency are socially embedded – about how our ways of thinking and deciding are conditioned by features of social organization, community, technology, and art practices.
-I’m also interested in the structures and nature of the interdependences we have with one another – and with our artifacts, practices, and institutions.
-How do we trust, and to what degree can we be autonomous?
-And how can we help or hinder each others’ autonomy?
 I am particularly interested in the way in which designed social structures – games, echo chambers, bureaucracies – can change how we reason, value, and act.